What is a limitation period?

 The limitation period is the time period in which a party can bring a claim.
 This time commences from when the breach, damage or offence, has occurred.

-The law on limitation periods in England and Wales is currently set out by the Limitation Act 1980 which sets out the periods for different causes of action.
+The law in England and Wales is currently set out by the Limitation Act 1980 which sets out the periods for different causes of action.

 For example, for breach of a simple contract, the limitation period is six years.
 This means the party has six years from the alleged breach of contract to bring a claim against the Defendant.
-Limitation periods will differ across civil and criminal matters and will differ depending on jurisdictions.
+These will differ across civil and criminal matters and will differ depending on jurisdictions.

 Why is it important to know?